iluwatar/java-design-patterns/publish-subscribe/README.md

     - Allow independent services to communicate without direct coupling.
     - Example: An order service publishes an event, and both the billing and shipping services process it.

-## When to avoid the Publisher-Subscriber Pattern
+## When to avoid the Publish-Subscribe Pattern

 - Simple applications where direct calls suffice.
 - Strong consistency requirements (e.g., banking transactions).
 - Low-latency synchronous communication needed.

-## Benefits and Trade-offs of Publisher-Subscriber Pattern
+## Benefits and Trade-offs of Publish-Subscribe Pattern

 ### Benefits: